-A study conducted by LENHARDT [10] in 1982 (still unpublished) was based on approximately 4,000 accidents and arrived at an estimated percentage of unreported numbers of about 54 p.c.
+A study conducted by LENHARDT [10] in 1982 (still unpublished) was based on approximately 4.000 accidents and arrived at an estimated percentage of unreported numbers of about 54 p.c.
 The numbers of unreported cases drop with increasing severity.
-The proportion of unreported fatalities is estimated at 4.8 p.c., in the case of severely injured accident victims 22.3 p.c. and in that of slightly injured victims 37.5 p.c.
+The proportion of unreported fatalities is estimated at 4,8 p.c., in the case of severely injured accident victims 22,3 p.c. and in that of slightly injured victims 37,5 p.c.

 The global estimate of 54 p.c. comprises material damage accidents.

-A breakdown in vehicle categories and pedestrians has not been undertaken in this conjuction.
+A breaksdown in vehicle categories and pedestrians has not been undertaken in this conjunction.

-Great Britain:
+Great Brittain:

-PEDDER [12] revealed the numbers of unreported accidents shown in the $\frac{\text{table}(23)}{\text{1}}$ The figures are based on data collected by PEDDER (1977-1978) and BULL (1973) at Birmingham Accident Hospital and by HOBBS at a hospital in Berkshire.
+PEDDER [12] revealed the numbers of unreported accidents shown in the $table\ 23$ .
+The figures are based on data collected by PEDDER (1977-1978) and BULL (1973) at Birmingham Accident Hospital and by HOBBS at a hospital in Berkshire.

 The comparison shows how difficult it is for a regional study of this nature to arrive at a conclusive result of general validity.
-The times of data collection (PEDDER, 1977-78; BULL, 1973) and the legal framework and social conditions applying therewith certainly would also affect an interpretation of the large differences found in the estimates, but also differences in sample sizes of the studies may contribute to this.
+The year of data collection (PEDDER: 1977-78; BULL: 1973) and the legal framework and social conditions applying therewith certainly would also affect an interpretation of the large differences found in the estimates, but also differences in sample sizes of the studies may contribute.

 1.6.
-Injury severity and hospitalization of users of two-wheelers

-(including an approach to an overall economic assessment)
+Injury severity and hospitalization of users of two-wheelers (including an approach to an overall economic assessment)

-It has generally been found that data are not collected in any of the participating countries on the various degrees of injury severity and length of in-patient treatment on a national scale.
+It has generally been found that data are not collected on a national scale in any of the participating countries on the various degrees of injury severity and length of in-patient treatment.
 The research findings available are results of regional studies and thus involve the problem of translation to be of value at national level.